 If you suffered emotional distress because of the recklessness or intentional wrongdoing of another we invite you to contact us for a free consultation.

-Call us at (855) JUSTICE to discuss your case with a caring and knowledgeable California injury lawyer.
+Call us at (855) LAWFIRM to discuss your case with a caring and knowledgeable California injury lawyer.

 We can also help you if you have been the victim of intentional infliction of emotional distress in Nevada.